benjaminleroy/cowpatch/notes/scaling_vs_aspect_ratio.md

 # Navigating scaling and fixed aspect ratios

-The current idea for this package is to create a image object^[1] then do a minor scaling to perfect fit the desired size for the object (with respect to the global image).
+The current idea for this package is to create a image object[^1] then do a minor scaling to perfect fit the desired size for the object (with respect to the global image).
 The python file `proof_of_concept.py` file presents an example of the type of approach I'm thinking.

+[^1]: In this case a `svg` but likely this problem would also occur in a different way with `png`, etc.

 The next question is then, how to navigate scaling of objects and when to not scale, only scale with a fixed aspect ratio or generally scale.
 I think we can successfully do so within the `svg` space with a few tools (I'm guessing a `svg` style proof of concept and then convert that into a more general `python` wrapper).